feature-engine/feature_engine/docs/contribute/contribute_code.rst

 ~~~~~~~~~~~~~~~~~~~

 After pushing the first changes, go to your fork in Github.
 You will see the branch you
-just pushed and next to it a button to create a PR.
+just pushed and next to it a button to create a PR (Pull Request).
 Go ahead and create a PR from your
-feature branch to Feature_engine's main branch.
+feature branch to Feature_engine's **main branch**.
 In the PR message, describe what the overall
 aim of the PR is, and if it resolves an issue, link the issue in the message.
 This will
 notify us of your changes.